 - You can directly paste the color into any compatible graphics and editing tools for your convenience.

 KColorChooser is an advanced and feature-rich Linux color picker tool.
 It was originally developed for Plasma, the desktop environment by KDE.
-It is still a part of the KDE’s application suite.
-But you can install this on any Linux based distributions.
+It is still a part of KDE’s application suite.
+But you can install this on any Linux-based distribution.

 Key Features of KColorChooser